 - Object name prefix

-This rule will only apply to objects with a matching prefix.
+This rule only applies to objects with a matching prefix.

 The operation you want to perform on the matching objects.